 I generally start with picture-symbols.
-It used to be Boardmaker, but now I use mine that are made from clip art.
-Other software like Smarty Symbols or Symbol Stix would work as well.
+I sometimes start with symbols like Smarty Symbols or Symbol Stix would work as well.
+Now I start with my schedules which include symbols and clipart.
 Regardless of the specific type of way it is produced, pictures are definitely the most common way to make schedules.
 And many of our students are able to use them effectively.

 When I Use Picture-Symbols

 - I don’t know the student’s skills at recognizing and comprehending text or pictures.